 Taking a step up in this energy transformation process, we replace worn tissue and blood cells, repairing cuts and scratches, and mending bones.
 We move muscles that control digestion, respiration, elimination, and reproduction.

 And don’t forget those less tangible expressions of energy – the generation of emotions, the internal dialog of your thinking processes, your intuition, dreams, and the creation of what may be spiritual insights and altered states of consciousness.

 The outside world will also be affected by the ways you transform energy.
 You radiate heat and eliminate waste products in the form of urine, perspiration, carbon dioxide, and the shedding of dead skin.
 The rest of us will be affected by your touching, your physical work and play, your laughter and sadness.
 We will learn about you, and ourselves, through communication, the sharing of intellectual pursuits, and the expression of creativity.

 The life-processes of Self-Responsibility and Love, Moving, Feeling, Thinking, Playing and Working, Communicating, Intimacy, Finding Meaning, and Transcending, make up the energy outputs of the Wellness Energy System.

 You can’t help but influence the planet by your interaction with the environment.
 And there is no doubt that your loving energy will change us all.

 Putting together the input and output, we have the complete Wellness Energy System of a human being.
 It’s amazing how all 12 Dimensions of Wellness impact our whole person wellbeing.
-The three energy inputs as well as the energy outputs of the Wellness Energy System are an integral part of the Wellness Inventory Program at Body+Mind+Spirit..
+The three energy inputs as well as the energy outputs of the Wellness Energy System are an integral part of our Wellness Inventory Program.
+It’s the first of its kind.